 If a child has cerebral palsy, parents may notice that he or she:

 - Has poor coordination or balance

 - Slouches while sitting or lies in an awkward position

 - Starts walking, talking, and crawling later than other children

 - Finds it difficult to feed or swallow

 - Appears to have trouble hearing or seeing

 If a child suffers from athetoid cerebral palsy, his or her arms, legs, and hands may move involuntarily.
 Dyskinetic, or dystonic, cerebral palsy also causes uncontrollable muscle contractions but affects the entire body and can even cause breathing and vocal problems.
 Cerebral palsy can cause lifelong problems with motor and nervous system function, hearing, vision, speech, and intellectual development.

 Contact The Mellino Law Firm Today

 Our Cleveland cerebral palsy lawyers have extensive experience handling all types of medical malpractice and birth injury claims, including those involving cerebral palsy.
 We are committed to defending our clients’ rights and fighting to recover the full, fair compensation they are owed.
-Our team has a proven track record of success, having secured multiple million- and multimillion-dollar settlements and jury verdicts throughout our three-plus decades in practice.
+Our team has a proven track record of success, having secured multiple million- and multi-million-dollar settlements and jury verdicts.

 Contact us for a free, no-obligation consultation; call (440) 276-3535 today.